wy580477/Leech-AIO-APP-EX/docs/README_doprax.md

  **Do not deploy directly from this repository**

  1. Fork this this repository (uncheck "Copy the main branch only"), then click Setting on fork repository page and check Template repository.
- 2. Click new button: Use this template，create a new repository。
+ 2. Go back to "Code" tab.
+Then Click new button: Use this template，create a new repository.
  3. Go to Setting tab on your new repo，Click "Branches"，set default branch to "doprax".

     <details>